MaheryRandrianirina/ari/api/project-charter.md

 # NEXT THINGS TO DO :
 - Wrap the api call inside util func
-- Wrap api host inside state
+- Delete setToken prop in every component